We live in a time that favors instant gratification.

 And so it is.

-We are still struggling to minimize our expenses without sacrificing our comfort.
-We strive to give up old habits of indulgence and embrace more simple pleasures.
+We are still striving to minimize our expenses without sacrificing comfort.
+The adjustment from old habits of indulgence to embrace more simple pleasures has been a struggle.
 The changes so far may be small and seemingly insignificant.
-Progress will likely be unnoticeable, but we will continue on our way.
+Progress will likely be unnoticeable, but we will continue on our way…